Instrumentation and PLC Systems (BSc) (Part-time)

-Single module certification within the Bachelor of Science in Applied Physics & Instrumentation.
+Single module certification within the Bachelor of Science in Instrumentation and PLC Systems.

-The major award of the Bachelor of Science in Applied Physics & Instrumentation will be received by students who successfully complete the course programme.
+The major award of the Bachelor of Science in Instrumentation and PLC Systems (Level 7 on the National Framework of Qualifications) will be received by students who successfully complete the course programme.

 Quality and Qualifications Ireland (QQI)

-Please click here for full details of modules re Bachelor of Science in Applied Physics & Instrumentation
+Please click on the module titles below for full details of modules re Bachelor of Science in Instrumentation and PLC Systems.